mlavi/hugo/content/post/devops-automation.md

 Here is today's snapshot of the entire DevOps Automation Diagram source and image.
 I've omitted many possible connections for the sake of showing the optimal automated progression from a developer's mind to the production stack.
-I've refectories terminology to help inform systems and actions, but you can see there are many moving pieces to enable modern day software development life cycle automation, some of which are not easily identified off the shelf.
+I've refactored terminology to help inform systems and actions, but you can see there are many moving pieces to enable modern day software development life cycle automation, some of which are not easily identified off the shelf.